Designing a More Sustainable Laundry Space

 You can add an external filter like PlanetCare's to your washer or toss a Cora Ball in with each load to reduce the amount of microfiber shedding that gets flushed from our laundry into waterways.

-If you have ample space, consider creating a dedicated area for stain treating.
+If you have ample space, consider creating a dedicated area for pre-treating stains.
 Pre-treating stains allows you to wash on cooler temperatures, which helps preserve fibers and supports material longevity.
 Having an area for hang drying (instead of always relying on the dryer) will also help save energy.

 We were able to source durable materials like ceramic tile and granite (remnants from local projects), which aren’t sensitive to moisture (in case of spills or leaks).
-We suggest avoiding particleboard and other materials that quickly become unsightly in high traffic areas.
+Avoid particleboard and other materials that quickly become unsightly in high traffic areas.
 You don’t want to have to be too precious while stain treating, hand washing or flat drying.

 Zero VOC epoxy flooring is an easy DIY project to upgrade outdated tile flooring, plus it’s waterproof.
 Theresa recommends 100% Solids Epoxy by Norklad.
 If you’re building your laundry space from scratch, you might even consider adding a floor drain.
 Hopefully you’ll never need it, but if your washer should ever leak, it’ll save you a lot of hassle!